xavier-orcutt/chinle-primarycare-scheduler/README.md

 This staged approach ensures that cross-department providers are scheduled consistently and without conflict across the three services.
 It also reflects the higher coordination demands of Pediatrics, where call coverage is tightly structured and less flexible than general clinic staffing.

+### Specialty Clinics

+The scheduler enforces constraints for fracture clinic, ensuring that at least one fracture clinic provider is scheduled for both morning and afternoon sessions on Wednesdays.
+Additional specialty clinic rules could be incorporated in future versions as needed.

 ## Scheduler Output

 The scheduler produces a binary output for each provider, day, and session: